For inquiries about

-- Progressive.
+- Attention to Diversity.
 Training is embedded in an awareness of social power and diversity, and of how social context constructs self-experience.

 - Practical.
 From year one, theory, experience, and practice are integrated in training sessions; by year three, a student is developing a supervised private practice.